 - Visual Watermark will replace <number> tag with a sequential photo number when watermarking your images.
 Currently it shows a preview of all numbers you will get:

-I added six images into the program, so they will be numbered from 1 to 6. - You may start numbering from a different digit than 1.
+You may start numbering from a different digit than 1.
 Simply change the number on the right of the colon mark.
 I want it to start from 2, so I need to change it to <number:2>.
 This will produce numbers from 2 to 7 instead of 1-to-6.

 - Click the Output Settings > button on top of Visual Watermark screen to proceed to the next step.